The Ultimate Guide to Packing and Planning for a Trip

 Hopefully, following my suggestions outlined above should lessen your anxiety around travel, and ensure a good night’s sleep, free from tossing and turning all night because you think you must have forgotten something!

 I’d love to hear from you.
-After you’ve downloaded my Packing and Prepping for Adventure Check List I’d love to hear your feedback.
+When you sign up to get the Packing and Prepping for Adventure Check List, I’d love to hear your feedback.
 Did I miss anything obvious?
 Are there special items that you can’t be without on a journey?
 Are there things you do to prepare ahead of time that I may have overlooked?
 Please share in the comments below, or contact me directly.